Testsuite configuration reference Beta

 options

-A map of option fields that can be set to configure how the testsuite is run.
+A map of option fields that configure how the test suite is run.

 test-impact-analysis

-To enable test impact analysis and only run test atoms relevant to your changes.
+Enable test impact analysis to run only the test atoms relevant to your changes.

 | Key | Required | Type | Description |